samto6/tasknet/README.md

 ### Setting Reminders

-Create custom reminders for tasks:
+Send reminders to assignees or team members:

-1. Open a task
+1. Open a task or milestone
-2. Click the **"Set Reminder"** button (bell icon)
+2. Click the **"Remind"** button (admin only)
-3. Choose when to be reminded
+3. Choose recipients: assignees, all team members, or custom selection
-4. Confirm the reminder
+4. Click **"Send Reminder"** to notify them via email

-You can also set bulk reminders for multiple tasks at once using the **Bulk Reminder** feature.
+You can also send bulk reminders for multiple tasks at once using the **Bulk Reminder** feature on the project tasks page.

 ---